oracle/graaljs/docs/user/JavaScriptCompatibility.md

 Provides whether Graal JavaScript is executed on a Graal-enabled runtime.
 If `true`, hot code is compiled by the Graal compiler, resulting in high peak performance.
-If `false`, Graal JavaScript will not be compiled by the Graal compiler, typically resulting in lower performance.
+If `false`, Graal JavaScript will not be optimized by the Graal compiler, typically resulting in lower performance.

 ### Java